Foot drop is a walking condition that can occur due to stroke, multiple sclerosis (MS), and other neurological disorders.

 While the condition does not constitute a medical emergency, it usually indicates an underlying neurological disorder or nerve issue.

 Foot drop occurs when the peripheral nerves that control the feet become damaged or compressed.
-The National Institute of Neurological Disorders and Stroke state that it is a symptom of numerous underlying neurological conditions, including:
+The

 - cerebral palsy